 Section 3.
 Notice of Membership.
 At least 30 days before the Annual Meeting of the Chapter, the Nominating Committee Chair shall send to all Chapter Members the list of nominees prepared by the Nominating Committee.

 Section 4.
 Elections.
 President, Vice-President, Secretary, Treasurer, Accreditation Director, Public Relations Director, PRSSA Liaison and three Directors-at-Large shall be elected at the Annual Meeting of the Lookout Chapter.
 Elections shall be by majority vote of the Members in good standing present and voting.
 Balloting in contested elections shall be by secret ballot.
+Elections may also take place electronically.

 Article X – Committees